Free Majorana Fermions with Superconducting Quantum Wires and a Magnetic Impurity: Realization With s-wave Superconducting Wires In The Weakly Attractive Limit

-I assume that the length of each wire turns almost to infinity and I re-instore the lattice spacing $a$ or short-distance cutoff (with the same letter as one of the two Majorana fermions related to the impurity).
+I re-instore the lattice spacing $a$ or short-distance cutoff (with the same letter as one of the two Majorana fermions related to the impurity).
 Here, $H_{os}$ represents a Luttinger type Hamiltonian for spin excitations and the cosine Sine Gordon terms represent the pairing terms associated to the two Luther-Emery superconducting wires, where $g<0$ for {\it attractive interactions} \cite{LutherEmerywire}.
-In terms of physical electrons with a spin-$\frac{1}{2}$, I remind here that those terms correspond to the attractive Hubbard interaction and to the channel $g\psi^{\dagger}_{i R\uparrow}\psi_{i L\uparrow}\psi^{\dagger}_{i L\downarrow}\psi_{i R\downarrow}$; the operator for an electron with spin polarization $\alpha$ {\it in the wire $i$} reads \cite{KarynEPL}
+The presence of the cosine terms will favor a spin gap in each wire i.e. will favor $\phi_{is}(x)\sim 0$ for the ground state in the bulk to minimize classically the energy.
+In Ref. \cite{KarynEPL}, we rather have $g>0$ associated to repulsive interactions yet leading to a d-wave superconducting instability.
+For this specific geometry, the term $g$ can be equally written in terms of the boson fields $\phi_s(x)=\frac{1}{\sqrt{2}}(\phi_{1s}(-x)+\phi_{2s}(x))$ and $\phi_{sf}(x)=\frac{1}{\sqrt{2}}(\phi_{1s}(-x)-\phi_{2s}(x))$ such that it takes the form